tanhaowenxk/caie-nyp-batch3-tan-hao-wen-769A/README.md

 2. **Recall**

    - **Definition:** Of all true subscribers, the percentage model correctly flags.
    - **Why it matters:** Each missed subscriber is a lost revenue opportunity.
-Maximizing recall ensures we capture as many “yes” leads as possible—even if it means a few extra false positives.
+Maximizing recall ensures we capture as many “yes” leads as possible even if it means a few extra false positives.

 3. **F1 Score**